openflighthpc/flight-control-api/README.md

     description: Internal server error
 ```

-## Get instance costs
+## Instance Costs

-Return a JSON object of instances with their monetary costs and energy usage between two dates
+Return a JSON object of instances with their monetary costs and energy usage between two dates.

 ### Path